MicrosoftDocs/Advertising-docs/BingAds/pos-feed/create-pos-feed.md

 |Name|Description
 |-|-
-|ADVANCE?BOOKING?WINDOW|The number of days in advance of the check-in date that the booking took place.
+|ADVANCE-BOOKING-WINDOW|The number of days in advance of the check-in date that the booking took place.
 For example, 36.
 |CHECKINDAY|The two-digit day specified in the `Checkin` element of the Transaction Message.
 For example, 20.
 |CHECKINDAY-OF-WEEK|The day of the week that the check-in takes place.
 Bing uses digits 0 through 6 to represent Monday through Sunday.
 For example, 1 is Tuesday.
 |CHECKINMONTH|The two-digit month specified in the `Checkin` element of the Transaction Message.
 For example, 06.